gregsholden/NLP_Portfolio/README.md

 mins_dataset_2008_2023.csv:  Contains 123 FOMC Minutes transcripts downloaded from the FedTools python package.
 These are the inputs for the NLP models.

-NLP_Final.ipynb:  A Jupyter Notebook which performs multiple NLP analyses on the FOMC Minutes, then translates the outputs into numerical vectors that can be used as feature inputs in the Portfolio model.
+NLP_Analyis_Final.ipynb:  A Jupyter Notebook which performs multiple NLP analyses on the FOMC Minutes, then translates the outputs into numerical vectors that can be used as feature inputs in the Portfolio Optimization models.

 NLP_output_NEW_TEST_DATE.csv:  The output from the Jupyter Notebook of all NLP analyses except for Universal Sentence Encoder and Named Entity Recognition.
 Consists of numerical vector representations for each of the FOMC Minutes documents.
-Used in the Portfolio model.
+Used in the Portfolio Optimization models.

 use_scores_NEW_TEST_DATE.csv:  Numerical similarity scores between subsequent FOMC Minutes documents using the Universal Sentence Encoder model.
-Used in the Portfolio model.
+Used in the Portfolio Optimization model.

-NLP_FOMC_people_newtext.csv:  Counts of how many times each FOMC Board Member is mentioned in each of the 123 FOMC Minutes documents.
-Used in the Portfolio model.
+NLP_FOMC_people_NEW_TEST_DATE.csv:  Counts of how many times each FOMC Board Member is mentioned in each of the 123 FOMC Minutes documents.
+Used in the Portfolio Optimization models.

 ## Portfolio Analysis: